We need to talk, because the good debt vs. bad debt information you see out there a lot is often completely inadequate.

 If you’re wondering, “How much debt is OK?” that has to be up to you.
 Make sure you can at least eat and pay your other bills.
 If you’re trying to buy a house and are worried about your credit score because of that, remember that you can get a mortgage with manual underwriting.
 (That’s a thing you can do if you have no credit score, for example.)
 You can also pay cash.
 People DO do those things.

-Note: You can check your credit scores for free using Credit Karma.
+Note: You can get a free credit score using Credit Karma.

 Don’t take on debt because you’ve heard you’re “supposed to” or are told it’s smart.
 Only do it if you want to and are ok with what life could be like if things go really wrong.